penbandit/fire/README.md

 # Fire

-Transfers files via SFTP from working directory to NFORS
+Transfers files via SFTP from working directory to Example

-Copies files to a separate working directory for ALASTAR project (This is a handoff point to applications team).
+Copies files to a separate working directory for Example project (This is a handoff point to applications team).

 Keeps a database of what files have been transferred and copied respectively.